vimo33/Mutiplium-Research-Agent/README.md

 - Results from each provider (findings + telemetry) are persisted to JSON for downstream synthesis.

 ## Project Goals
-1. Build a shared tool layer (search, fetch, Crunchbase, patents, metrics) exposed via Model Context Protocol (MCP).
+1. Build a shared tool layer (search, fetch, Crunchbase, patents, metrics, ESG, academic research) exposed via Model Context Protocol (MCP).
 2. Integrate Claude, OpenAI, and Gemini agents that consume the same tool contracts and KPI context.
 3. Orchestrate agents in parallel, capture provenance for each fact, and synthesize consensus vs. unique findings.
 4. Deliver an auditable investment brief with source metadata, KPI alignment, and analyst hand-off notes.